megler/commerce/README.md

    watchlist" and give user the option to click a link to see their watchlist.
 10. Watchlist can also be accessed in the top nav if user is logged in.
 11. In the watchlist, a user can delete anything from the list.
+12. Gravatars in comments are user specific.
+If user has a registered Gravatar it will be used, otherwise a generic will show up.

 # TODO's